Save Design - Getting Started Guide

 }

-This ensures that shared data is ready before any scenes load,
+This ensures that shared data is prepared before any scene loads, so subsequent code can safely access

 .

-There are two main options for when to save shared data:
+There are two main approaches to saving shared data:

-✅ Option 1: Save Immediately After Value Change (Recommended)
+✅ Approach 1: Save Immediately After Changes (Recommended)

 SD.Shared.settings.volume = newVolume;